mickey-ichi/js-training/naming-conventions.md

 ======================

 1. Naming convention for boolean value
-2. Naming convention cho action related to string value
+2. Naming convention for action related to string value
 3. Naming convention for data manipulation
     (Add)